Paul Scull: Penn

 Scull was a member of the Kappa chapter of Theta Chi fraternity.
 In 1929, Scull was selected as the inaugural recipient of Theta Chi fraternity's Reginald E.F.
 Colley Award, the highest award for a collegiate member which recognizes service to alma mater, fraternity, and chapter.

-Later years
+Later life

 Scull was one of 11 All-American football players to appear in the 1930 film "Maybe It's Love".

 He became a physical education instructor at Penn after graduating.
 In 1964, he was selected as a second-team halfback on the All-Time Philadelphia All Scholastic Team.
 He was inducted into the University of Pennsylvania Athletic Hall of Fame in 2003.
 In his later years, Scull lived in North Carolina.
 He was employed for 36 years in the personnel department of Hercules Inc. He died in 1997 at Charlotte, North Carolina.